influxdata/docs-v2/content/enterprise_influxdb/v1.8/guides/migration.md

 - An InfluxDB OSS instance running **InfluxDB 1.7.10 or later**.
 - An InfluxDB Enterprise cluster running **InfluxDB Enterprise 1.7.10 or later**

-  {{% note %}}
-  Make sure your OSS and Enterprise version is the same, for example, InfluxDB 1.8 and InfluxDB Enterprise 1.8.
+- Your **OSS and Enterprise version is the same**, for example, InfluxDB 1.8 and InfluxDB Enterprise 1.8.
-  {{% /note %}}

 - Network accessibility between the OSS instances and all data and meta nodes.

   {{% warn %}}
   **Migrating does the following:**

   - Deletes data in existing InfluxDB Enterprise data nodes (not applicable if you're migrating to a new cluster)
   - Transfers all users from the OSS instance to the InfluxDB Enterprise cluster
   {{% /warn %}}

 ## Migrate to InfluxDB Enterprise